Get Ready to Take the Placement Tests

 Guidelines and requirements for online placement tests

-Because of the software requirements, you must request access to the online placement test.
-The Testing Center may deny access to online placement tests for any reason, including exceeding the limits on test attempts, network outages, not meeting the requirements below, etc.
+Students must request access to the online placement test.
+The Testing Center may deny access to online placement tests for any reason, including (but not limited to) exceeding the limit on test attempts, network outages, violation of any Testing Center rule, or failure to meet the requirements for the online test.
+Some requirements for the online test are listed below.

 • The College uses ProctorU for the online ACCUPLACER tests.